 What Is the Prognosis for Canine Giardiasis?

-Most dogs recover from giardiasis.
+Most dogs recover from it.
 However, a geriatric companion dog may be at an increased risk for additional complications, even, in some instances, the possibility of death.
-If your dog is diagnosed with giardiasis, disinfection and good personal hygiene must be followed to prevent the possible spread of the disease to humans in your household.
+If your dog is diagnosed with it, disinfection and good personal hygiene must be followed to prevent the possible spread of the disease to humans in your household.

 Disinfecting Your Dog’s Living and Sleeping Areas